Colleen L. Barry

 Inaugural Dean

-Dean Barry received her Ph.D. in health policy from Harvard University (2004), her Master of Public Policy from the Kennedy School of Government at Harvard University (1999), and graduated summa cum laude with a bachelor’s degree in political science and Russian language and literature from Drew University (1992).
+Prior to Johns Hopkins, Dr. Barry began her academic career as a faculty member at the Yale School of Public Health.
+She received her Ph.D. in health policy from Harvard University (2004), her Master of Public Policy from the Kennedy School of Government at Harvard University (1999), and graduated summa cum laude with a BA in political science and Russian language and literature from Drew University (1992).

 About Colleen Barry